gmail unsubscribeemail managementproductivity

 • Click the gear icon → "See all settings" → "Inbox" tab → "Manage Subscriptions"

-• Use Gmail search: category:promotions and click "Manage subscriptions" suggestion
+• Use Gmail search: category:promotions and click the "Manage subscriptions" suggestion

 • Look for the new sidebar "Subscriptions" section